-Mosaic Nursery in Dubai is one the most prestigious British nurseries in Dubai that owes this recognition to its specially designed British curriculum.
+Mosaic nursery is a unique and high reputable nursery in Dubai that owes this recognition to its specially designed curriculum.
 We at Mosaic Nursery have adopted The Creative Curriculum that is based on the core principles of learning and development.

 By reinforcing this curriculum, we at Mosaic Nursery aspire to motivate children towards a variety of interesting activities that require patience, attention and engagement.
 The Creative Curriculum is based on a belief that aims to create a balance between child-led and adult-introduced activities, so that there is a balance between the two in your child’s life.